 Gaining baby weight is easy, it’s losing it that’s a challenge.
-As a mother of three, I know how it feels to try so hard to lose baby weight, to do all the right things from diet to exercise, and to lose nothing.
+As a mother of four, I know how it feels to try so hard to lose baby weight, to do all the right things from diet to exercise, and to lose nothing.
 Hopping on that scale every day and seeing the same or even higher numbers is a heart breaking experience.
 If you find yourself in such a situation, it’s important to recognize that there are medical reasons you may not lose baby weight after a pregnancy or may even gain weight.
 It is entirely possible your weight problems are not entirely your fault.

 The following medical explanations can be found for weight gain after pregnancy or an inability to lose weight despite rigorous exercise and a balance diet.

 Becoming a mother responsible for the life of another being is unquestionably an exciting yet stressful situation.
 Many new mothers and even mothers having subsequent children find themselves under a great deal of stress.

 Stress triggers a chemical reaction in the body hardwired from ancient times when stress usually meant mortal peril.
 This response releases certain hormones, including cortisol, that can increase appetite and cause the body to store more fat around the mid-section, which happens to be where most postpartum mothers have that lovely mom pouch.
 Many women also have formed a behavior tendency to eat in reaction to stress and may not even notice they are doing so.